crayon1337/parents/README.md

 ```
 - The application will be accessible on `http://localhost:8000`

-## Providers
+## Data Providers
-The current supported providers are X and Y and both of them provides data to our application through JSON files.
+The current supported data providers are X and Y and both of them provides data to our application through JSON files.

-You may want to add any providers as needed.
-It should be easy to set up new providers in order to make this application scalable.
+You may setup new providers as needed.
+You just have to implement a method that would return collection of data and append that provider to the providers array in TransactionService
 ## Coding Standards
 Following [PSR-12](https://www.php-fig.org/psr/psr-12/) which is the most famous coding standards for PHP out there.
 Which means, that would make the maintenance of this application a lot easier for various developers.